ParametricCamp/minecraft-poker/README.md

 ![](assets/cover.png)

-A small console app for AFK on Minecraft Realms.
-The app sends key strokes and clicks to the Minecraft application at regular intervals, to avoid timeout kick outs from the server due to idleness.
+A small clicker console app for AFK on Minecraft Realms.
+The app sends key strokes and clicks to the Minecraft application at regular intervals, to avoid timeout kick outs from the server due to idleness or for XP farming.

 ## Instructions
 Please watch the video to learn how to use the app: [https://youtu.be/-BK2g4IXmvA](https://youtu.be/-BK2g4IXmvA)